-3 System Monitor / HeartMate TouchTM Communication System
+3 System Monitor

-You will only be connected to the monitor when you are in the hospital or in clinic.
+You will only be plugged into the monitor when you are in the hospital or in clinic.
 The monitor tells your care team how your device is working so they can make any adjustments needed.

 4 System Controller